Aviationinfo720/Aviationinfo720/README.md

 - 💞️ I’m looking to collaborate on anything tbh
 - 📫 How to reach me: discordapp.com/users/1130883869625815232
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i have ambitions to create my own linux distro based on the game HATSUNE MIKU: Colourfull stage *or Project Sekai/PJSK*
+- ⚡ Fun fact: i have ambitions to create my own linux distro which can be used for simple computing usage

 <!---
 Aviationinfo720/Aviationinfo720 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.